drazdra/UNN/README.md

 So, here we have the entire context represented as a table where each row is a token, and we start by sending it to the first repeating block's attention.
 Literally, the whole table goes to each of the attention heads in there.

 Each of the attention heads has its own single Q, K, and V matrices it has learned during the training.
-Basically, that's what an attention head is: the Q, K, and V matrices and some logic for using them.
+Basically, that's what an attention head is: the Q, K, and V matrices, plus some logic for using them.

 The goal of attention is to find all *related* tokens in our context and to fuse their traits.
 This allows us to find something that is related *to all of them* together - that is to their context.
 In theory, we could just try to combine traits from *all* of the tokens together.
 But this is impossible, as our token's pattern has a fixed length and can't encompass infinite information.
 Trying to add everything into one little thing would just ruin its internal structure, it would be a cacophony.

 So we need to find only the tokens that actually often come together and so are related.
 Then we could unite their traits and see what else usually comes together - what else is from that cloud.

 These Q and K during the training learn to *detect* certain specific traits that the model sees as stable and relevant figures.
-So each attention head gets its own specialization - reacting to the specific cloud(s) of tokens.
+Each attention head gets its own specialization - reacting to the specific cloud(s) of tokens.

 But more than that, both Q and K learn to express the result of their findings in a *compatible way*, so their results could be *compared*.